alionaterguta/chat-app/README.md

 - Click **Publish**

-- Next, navigate to Project Settings.
-On the left-hand side of the page, under the General tab, find the Your Apps option.
+- Next, navigate to Project Setting on the left-hand side of the page.
+Under the General tab, find the Your Apps option.
 Choose a platform to start your app.
 For this project, I selected Web.

          Project Settings > General Tab > Your Apps > Web ( </> ).